Sonnentierchen/forschungsprojekt/README.md

 The project is structure into several folders which we want to explain here.
 Each folder contains another README explaining the functions and everything else in detail.
 The structure of the training results is explained in the README of the respective network folder, e.g. in the README in `mrcnn_vufo`.

+_The `mrcnn` subfolder always holds the copy of Matterport's Mask RCNN, sometimes adapted to needs._

 ## Installation

 This folder contains a README on how to install everything needed to make the network run as well as the dependencies file need by Anaconda.